twolfson/grunt-spritesmith/README.md

 #### Variable mapping
 The `cssVarMap` option allows customization of the CSS variable names

-> If you would like to customize CSS selectors in the `css` template, please see
+> If you would like to customize CSS selectors in the `css` template, please see https://github.com/twolfson/json2css#css
-> // TODO: Add link to json2css#cssSelector

 Your `cssVarMap` should be a function with the signature `function (sprite)`.
 It will receive the same parameters as `items` from [Templating](#templating) except for `escaped_image`, `offset_x`,` offset_y`, and `px`.